james113001/homeworkmachine/README.md

-LLM powered math solver for the AIMO Kaggle Competition with Langchain.
+LLM powered math solver for the AIMO Kaggle Competition with DeepSeekMath and BERT.

 ## Overview of the App